ashi24cc/Incremental-Training-Protein/README.md

   4) Evaluate.py - This contains the code for the evaluation metrics.

 This repository contains the dataset for the BP and MF gene ontology.
+Use the `python train.py` command to start training.